nasir6/chexnet/README.md

 # CheXNet implementation in PyTorch

 Yet another PyTorch implementation of the [CheXNet](https://arxiv.org/abs/1711.05225) algorithm for pathology detection in frontal chest X-ray images.
 This implementation is based on approach presented [here](https://github.com/arnoweng/CheXNet).
 Ten-crops technique is used to transform images at the testing stage to get better accuracy.

-The highest accuracy evaluated with AUROC was 0.8508 (see the model m-25012018-123527 in the models directory).
+The highest accuracy 0.8779 was achieved by the model m-30012020-104001.pth.tar (see the models directory).
+If you cannot download model weights download from [here](https://drive.google.com/file/d/1DMpGvBIwL3ND9A8GXxb1GovM01435oYQ/view?usp=sharing).

 The same training (70%), validation (10%) and testing (20%) datasets were used as in [this](https://github.com/arnoweng/CheXNet) implementation.